google/rust-crate-audits/auditing_standards.md

 Requires **Unsafe Rust expertise**

 Crates with this criteria contain very dangerous unsafe rust code.
+They pose a risk of causing undefined behavior with typical use.

 #### Criteria guidelines